 The coronavirus pandemic continues to have global impacts on workforces, economies, and financial markets.
 It is not possible for the Company to predict the duration or magnitude of any adverse effects that the pandemic may have on the Company's business or ability to raise funds.
-As of the date of this MD&A, COVID-19 has had no impact on the Company's ability to access and explore its current properties but may impact the Company's ability to raise funding or explore its properties should travel restrictions related to COVID-19 be extended or expanded in scope.
+As of the date of this MD&A, COVID-19 has had no impact on the Company's ability to access and explore its current properties.